 Final Thoughts

-Purchase protection is one of the least talked about benefits of holding rewards-earning credit cards.
-But the ability to claim up to $10,000 per item is potentially worth more than the extra points you can gain swiping a card with a less generous policy.
+Purchase protection is one of the least talked-about benefits of holding rewards-earning credit cards.
+But the ability to claim up to $10,000 per item could be worth more than the extra points you can gain swiping a different credit card with a less generous policy.

-In all cases, you should read and understand the guide to benefits issued with your card before making any substantial purchase, to ensure you are covered for any damage or theft.
+In all cases, you should read and understand the guide to benefits provided by your card before making any substantial purchase.
+You want to ensure you are covered for any damage or theft for the specific item you want to cover.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.